mohithasingh/Satellite-Launch-Simulation/README.md

+Programming Language: Java
+OpenGL (Open Graphics Library) is a cross-platform, open-standard API used for rendering 2D and 3D graphics.
+It is widely used in game development, computer graphics, simulations, and CAD applications

 The project **"SATELLITE LAUNCH SIMULATION"** is developed using **OpenGL** and demonstrates the process of a satellite launch.
 It features an interactive simulation where different stages of the launch are triggered using specific keyboard inputs.

 The application begins with an **introduction page**, displaying the **college name, project title, student names,** and an animated rocket.
 Pressing **"I"** opens the **instructions page**, which provides details on the key controls for navigating through different stages.